pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ![xkcd no. 2614, outlining what the number 2 might mean, depending on placement in sup/sub/pre/post/under/over scripts](https://imgs.xkcd.com/comics/2.png)

 Beyond the evident lack of semantics in print layout per se, the second problem is the lack of contextual information.
-While MathJax did some Simons-funded research into the problem, no existing solution takes even other equations into account (e.g., using the guess for a variable that was used earlier).
+While MathJax and its sister project [Speech Rule Engine](https://speechruleengine.org/) did some Simons-funded research into the problem a few years back, no existing solution takes even other equations into account (e.g., using the guess for a variable that was used earlier).

 Heuristics definitely do not try to analyze the whole document context to trigger specialized heuristics despite the many obvious advantages.
 Just by field, you can differentiate a lot - $X\perp Y$ in statistics vs geometry, [Bra-Ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) in quantum mechanics, arrows in category theory, or (again) the Legendre symbol in number theory.
 Even outside subject-specific traditions, this could help, e.g., if you can identify a definition, it helps quite a bit later on.
 You know, like a human reader.